bkatati/adiversity/README.md

 # *3) Phylotree-Asp_soil+maize.nwk* #

 Is a newick (nwk) file of the phylogenetic tree of the triphasic characterised non-clonal per field, maize (*n* = 33) and soil (*n* = 25), isolates after dereplication of the 148 isolates.
-The tree's was constructed from aligned species' sequences using software MEGA7 with evolutionary history inferred using the Maximum Likelihood method based on the Tamura-Nei model (Tamura & Nei, 1993).
+The tree was constructed from aligned species' sequences using software MEGA7 with evolutionary history inferred using the Maximum Likelihood method based on the Tamura-Nei model (Tamura & Nei, 1993).
 For this construction, cleaned then deduplicated fasta sequences for maize and soil isolates were combined, aligned, trimmed, then a phylogenetic tree constructed in MEGA7 from the alignment.
 The tree was then saved as a "nwk" file with branches" for use in this R code "Diversity.R."

 # *4) "Tree-Asp_soil+maize+Refs.nwk"* #